angelaxi/nets213Project/README.md

     - https://pytorch.org/
 - Follow the guide to setup Tensorflow for GPU
     - https://www.tensorflow.org/install/gpu
+- Document all files in Directory section of docs/README.md and if the file is code, explain in detail in Code section of docs/README.md

 # How To Contribute
 Thank you for contributing to our project!
 Below, you will find instructions as to how to access our mturk sandbox HITs, as well as detailed instructions as to how to contribute successfully.